Conduct disorder: Attention deficit hyperactivity disorder

+ODD is a mental disorder characterized by angry, argumentative, and resentful behavior.
+ODD and CD both fall under the umbrella of Disruptive Behavior Disorders (DBD).
+The main difference is in severity.
+While ODD is based on verbal hostility, CD is more severe in that it includes aggression and violence towards other people and animals, theft, deceit, and breaking of rules.
+ODD has also been found to be a precursor for CD.
+The chances of developing CD is four times higher in children who previously had ODD than in children who do not have a history of ODD.

 Substance use disorders

 Conduct disorder is also highly associated with both substance use and abuse.
 Children with conduct disorder have an earlier onset of substance use, as compared to their peers, and also tend to use multiple substances.
-However, substance use disorders themselves can directly or indirectly cause conduct disorder like traits in about half of adolescents who have a substance use disorder.
+Studies have shown that a diagnosis of conduct disorder during early adolescence (11–14 years old) was a significant predictor of substance abuse by the age of 18.
+However, substance use disorders themselves can directly or indirectly cause conduct disorder-like traits in about half of adolescents who have a substance use disorder.
 As mentioned above, it seems that there is a transactional relationship between substance use and conduct problems, such that aggressive behaviors increase substance use, which leads to increased aggressive behavior.
+Notably, while older studies may have failed to find a correlation between hyperactivity or impulsivity as a predictor of conduct disorder, more recent studies have found that even a single symptom of ADHD or conduct disorder is associated with increased risk of substance abuse.

 Substance use in conduct disorder can lead to antisocial behavior in adulthood.

 Schizophrenia

 Conduct disorder is a precursor to schizophrenia in a minority of cases, with about 40% of men and 31% of women with schizophrenia meeting criteria for childhood conduct disorder.

 Cause

 While the cause of conduct disorder is complicated by an intricate interplay of biological and environmental factors, identifying underlying mechanisms is crucial for obtaining accurate assessment and implementing effective treatment.
 These mechanisms serve as the fundamental building blocks on which evidence-based treatments are developed.
 Despite the complexities, several domains have been implicated in the development of conduct disorder including cognitive variables, neurological factors, intraindividual factors, familial and peer influences, and wider contextual factors.
 These factors may also vary based on the age of onset, with different variables related to early (e.g., neurodevelopmental basis) and adolescent (e.g., social/peer relationships) onset.